Leenalhadid/scRNAseq-Seurat-Analysis-BMMC-CD34/README.md

 - Dimensionality reduction and clustering.
 - Automatic and manual cell type annotation.
 - Differential expression analysis and pathway enrichment.
-- Trajectory inference using Monocle3.
-- Cell-cell communication analysis using CellChat.

 ---